 I let the meat rest for 8 hours, I turn the meat around at the 4-hour mark to let the other side marinade.
 I also drain excess liquid from the bowl.
 You can leave the meat to marinade longer as the flavours get better the longer you leave it.

 While the meat is marinating I boil my biltong hooks to make sure they are clean and sterile, I then spray them with vinegar just before inserting into the meat.
 I put the hook through the thickest part of the meat, to make sure it won’t pull through as it is drying.

 I then hang the biltong in my biltong maker and wait 5 days for it to be ready.

 This simple biltong making process allows my family and I time to enjoy making biltong whenever we want.
 The total time to make biltong is around 20 minutes and that includes washing up afterwards.
+When the biltong is ready, we use the biltong cutter to share it evenly with the family.
 I hope you enjoy making biltong too.